How many of you skipped the tick tocks to jump straight to the article?

 You can use chat queues to both manage customer expectations and manage chat requests more efficiently.
 For agents, it’s helpful to see how many chats are pending, and which ones need priority.
 For customers, it’s useful to stay in the loop with relevant queue messages.

 While these pre-chat tools won’t make your responses any quicker, they help the conversation get started as efficiently as possible.
-With the top priority for customers being getting through to an agent quickly (80%), make sure you’re doing everything you can to ensure smooth chat set-up.

 During the chat

 Next comes the chat itself.
 Once the chat session has begun, there are lots of tools you can use to deliver pacey customer service speed.
 You can try:

 Chat previews let you see what the customer is typing, before they hit ‘send’.
 This helps you give pre-emptive service, reaching a resolution quicker.
 Plus, you can keep an eye on the customer’s typing progress – helping you dip in and out of chats more efficiently.

 When it comes to dipping in and out of chats, the correct label would be concurrent chat sessions.
 Unlike a telephone call, handling concurrent chats means that you can deal with more than one customer at once.
 In turn, your customer service speed builds momentum.